Updated: April 18, 2022

 Relief measures from the federal government

-On March 27, 2020, the CARES (Coronavirus Aid, Relief and Economic Security) Act was signed into law.
-That stimulus plan included sending money directly to many Americans through “recovery rebates,” providing funds to qualifying U.S. taxpayers based on your adjusted gross income from previous tax filings.
+The CARES (Coronavirus Aid, Relief and Economic Security) Act passed in March 2020 sent money directly to many Americans through “recovery rebates,” providing funds to qualifying U.S. taxpayers based on your adjusted gross income from previous tax filings.
 Those rebates weren’t counted as taxable income because they were technically a tax credit advance.

 Another round of phased-out and capped economic impact payments was approved in December 2020 as part of a supplemental appropriations act.

 The mandated leave expired December 31, 2020, and was not renewed or extended.
-Employers have the option of granting the leave voluntarily and were eligible through March 31, 2021, for the refundable tax credit for employees who did not use their allocation in 2020.
-However, the American Rescue Plan Act signed into law in March 2021 extended this eligibility through September 30, 2021, and added 10 more days of paid sick leave and expanded coverage.
+Employers had the option of granting the leave voluntarily and were eligible through March 31, 2021, for the refundable tax credit for employees who did not use their allocation in 2020.
+The American Rescue Plan Act signed into law in March 2021 extended this eligibility through September 30, 2021, and added 10 more days of paid sick leave and expanded coverage.

 The American Rescue Plan Act appropriated another $1.9 trillion for COVID-19 relief.
 This included a third round of economic impact payments of $1,400 each for adults and dependents for qualifying U.S. taxpayers.
 For this round of payments, incomes were capped at $80,000 for single filers, $120,000 for head of household, and $160,000 for married filing jointly, with steeper phase-outs taking effect.

-Note that these federally funded benefits are administered by the states, and at least 18 states have said they will end their participation between mid-June and early July 2021 because their governors consider the $300 supplemental benefit to be a disincentive to employment that makes it more difficult for employers to find workers.
-The federal government is exploring ways to maintain the aid.
+These federally funded benefits were administered by the states, and several states ended their participation early because their governors consider the $300 supplemental benefit to be a disincentive to employment that makes it more difficult for employers to find workers.

-The NEA maintains a website tracking legislation providing aid and stimulus as well as linking to resources relating to COVID-19.
-The $1.9 trillion American Rescue Plan Act provides $130 billion to public K-12 schools to reduce class sizes and hire more staff as well as $40 billion to public higher education to assist with safety protocols and financial assistance for students.
-It also provides $7.2 billion in emergency funds for the “homework gap” to ensure internet connectivity.
+The $1.9 trillion American Rescue Plan Act provided $130 billion to public K-12 schools to reduce class sizes and hire more staff as well as $40 billion to public higher education to assist with safety protocols and financial assistance for students.
+It also provided $7.2 billion in emergency funds for the “homework gap” to ensure internet connectivity.

 Tax filing and payment deadline extensions